Undergraduate major: geoscience (BA, BS)

-Exploration of the geologic history responsible for landscape, soil, rocks, fossils, water, and natural resources of Iowa; background of Iowa's natural history; preparation for K-12 educators to deliver earth and environmental science content in their own classrooms utilizing natural landscapes in Iowa.
+Exploration of geologic history responsible for landscape, soil, rocks, fossils, water, and natural resources of Iowa; background of Iowa's natural history; preparation for K-12 educators to deliver earth and environmental science content in their own classrooms, utilizing natural landscapes in Iowa.
+Same as ENVS:3050.

 EES:3051 Geology of Iowa Field Trip 1 s.h.

 Exploration of the geologic history responsible for landscape, soil, rocks, fossils, water, and natural resources of Iowa; field-based examples of Iowa's natural history; preparation for K-12 educators to deliver earth and environmental science content in their own classrooms utilizing the natural landscapes in Iowa.
 Recommendations: EES:3050.
 Same as ENVS:3051.

 EES:3070 Marine Ecosystems and Conservation 3 s.h.